dramirahmad/Leeo/README.md

           Metohd: Post.
 Content: json
           In the body of the request, add {"humidity":{{HumidityValue}}} or {"temp":{{TemperatureValue}}} Create another recipe for the other variable.

+To control Leeo's color

+          Create an IFTTT recipe, with a webhook trigger.
+Your event name will be used in the code of this DTH.
+          For "which value" add an ingredient, Value 1.
+          Find the URL at line 185.
+          Enter your event name and Maker Channel Key where appropriate.